10maurycy10/gcode2rml/README.md

 This one moves the mill to the origin, starting with the Z axis to hopefully avoid hitting anything.

 Passing `flush` on the command line will cause the program to write to the mill after every line, allowing be used for realtime control in place of the mill's planel.

-The mill has 2 modes, RML and NC.
-Both modes accept RML programs, but use different units.
-If the mill is in NC mode, pass the `nc` argment or the toolpath will be ten times smaller then intended.

 # Supported G-code commands